 Cyclist Syndrome: What is it and how do we treat it?

 Our clinic is situated between Boulder and Denver in Colorado, and both Boulder and Denver have a large cycling population!
-With that being said, we often evaluate patients with Cyclist Syndrome, also known as Pudendal neuralgia.
+With that being said, we often evaluate patients with Cyclist Syndrome, also known as Pudendal neuralgia (or Pudendal Nerve Entrapment).
 This can be quite debilitating and traditional treatment options being limited, we have created a great way to allow cyclists to continue doing what they love, pain-free and without the need for medications or surgery!
 How?
 Let’s dig into this condition:

 The Pudendal nerve (nerve that causes cyclist syndrome) is a combination of 3 nerves that form a single nerve.
 The sacral roots of S2, S3 and S4 exit the sacrum and then come together to form the Pudendal nerve in the periphery.
 Once formed, the nerve traverses several pelvic ligaments before heading anterior to the genital areas.
 There are 2 Pudendal nerves, one on the right and other on the left (1).
 The nerve function as both motor and sensory functions.
 The Pudendal nerve supplies sensation to the male and female genitals.
 The Pudendal nerve is one of several nerves supplying sensation to these areas.
 Branches also supply sensation to the anal canal also innervate muscles of the perineum and the pelvic floor (1)